• Skip to main content

 It is imperative to know for sure that you’re receiving the correct amount of calcium.
 Your health provider can measure the calcium with a simple blood test.

 There are two tests available.
 A total calcium blood test or an ionized calcium blood test will measure the amount of calcium present.
-If the correct amount of calcium isn’t found in your bloodstream, the doctor will make a recommendation that may include an adjustment in your diet or a prescription for a calcium supplement.
+If the correct amount of calcium isn’t found in your bloodstream, the family medicine provider will make a recommendation that may include an adjustment in your diet or a prescription for a calcium supplement.

 Filed Under: health and wellness Tagged With: calcate, calcium, how much calcium do you need?